mmsaki/zero-knowledge/examples/snark_powered_rng/readme.md

 }
 ```

 Compiler program to a form that is usable for zero knowledge proofs.
 This command writes the binary to `get_hash`.
-You can see a rext representation, at `get_hash.ztf` created by the inspect command.
+You can see a text representation, at `get_hash.ztf` created by the inspect command.

 ```bash
 zokrates compile -i get_hash.zok -o get_hash && zokrates inspect -i get_hash
 ```

 The input to zokrates program is sixteen 32 bit values, each in decimal.
-Specifiy those values to get a hash.
+Specify those values to get a hash.
 For example, to calculate the hash of `0x00000000000000010000000200000003000000040000000500000006...` use this command:

 ```bash
 zokrates compute-witness --verbose -i get_hash -a 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15